wgwz/flask-cookie-decode/README.rst

 Purpose
 =======

-Provides a ``decode`` in the built-in Flask CLI for decoding and verifying the signature of the Flask session cookie.
+Adds a ``cookie`` command to the built-in Flask CLI which will provide various tools for debugging the secure session cookie that Flask uses by default.

+Current available commands:

+* `flask cookie decode`: decodes and verifies the signature of the session cookie

 Background
 ==========